This website is intended to provide information to non-US visitors.

 Hypersensitivity to sorafenib or to any of the excipients.Warnings and Precautions:

-Very common: lymphopenia, hypophosphataemia, haemorrhage (incl. gastrointestinal, respiratory tract, cerebral), hypertension, diarrhoea, nausea, vomiting, rash, alopecia, hand-foot syndrome (palmar plantar erythrodysaesthesia syndrome), erythema, pruritus, fatigue, pain (mouth, abdominal, bone, tumour, headache), increased amylase and lipase.
-Common: leucopenia, neutropenia, anaemia, thrombocytopenia, anorexia, hypocalcaemia, hypokalaemia, depression, peripheral sensory neuropathy, tinnitus, congestive heart failure, myocardial ischemia and infarction, hoarseness, constipation, stomatitis (including dry mouth and glossodynia), dyspepsia, dysphagia, dry skin, dermatitis exfoliative, acne, skin desquamation, arthralgia, myalgia, renal failure, proteinuria, erectile dysfunction, asthenia, fever, influenza like illness, weight decrease, transient increase in transaminases.
-Uncommon: folliculitis, infection, hypersensitivity reactions (including skin reactions and urticaria), hypothyroidism, hyperthyroidism, hyponatraemia, dehydration, reversible posterior leukoencephalopathy, hypertensive crisis, rhinorrhea, interstitial lung disease–like events (pneumonitis, radiation pneumonitis, acute respiratory distress, etc), gastro oesophageal reflux disease, pancreatitis, gastritis, gastrointestinal perforations, increase in bilirubin, jaundice, cholecystitis, cholangitis, eczema, erythema multiforme, keratoacanthoma / squamous cell cancer of the skin, gynaecomastia, increase in alkaline phosphatase, INR abnormality, prothrombin level abnormality.
-Rare: Angioedema, anaphylactic reaction, QT prolongation, drug induced hepatitis, radiation recall dermatitis, Stevens-Johnson syndrome, rhabdomyolysis, nephrotic syndrome, toxic epidermal necrolysis, leucocytoclastic vasculitis.
+Very common: infection, lymphopenia, anorexia, hypophosphataemia, haemorrhage (incl. gastrointestinal, respiratory tract, cerebral), hypertension, diarrhoea, nausea, vomiting, constipation, dry skin, rash, alopecia, hand-foot skin reaction (palmar plantar erythrodysaesthesia syndrome), erythema, pruritus, arthralgia, fatigue, pain (mouth, abdominal, bone, tumour, headache), fever, weight decreased, increased amylase and lipase.
+Common: folliculitis, leucopenia, neutropenia, anaemia, thrombocytopenia, hypothyroidism, hypocalcaemia, hypokalaemia, hyponatraemia, depression, peripheral sensory neuropathy, dysgeusia, tinnitus, congestive heart failure, myocardial ischemia and infarction, flushing, rhinorrhea, dysphonia, stomatitis (including dry mouth and glossodynia), dyspepsia, dysphagia, gastro oesophageal reflux disease, keratoacanthoma / squamous cell cancer of the skin, dermatitis exfoliative, acne, skin desquamation, hyperkeratosis, myalgia, muscle spasms, renal failure, proteinuria, erectile dysfunction, asthenia, influenza like illness, mucosal inflammation, transient increase in transaminases.
+Uncommon: hypersensitivity reactions (including skin reactions and urticaria), anaphylactic reaction, hyperthyroidism, dehydration, reversible posterior leukoencephalopathy, hypertensive crisis, interstitial lung disease–like events (pneumonitis, radiation pneumonitis, acute respiratory distress, etc), pancreatitis, gastritis, gastrointestinal perforations, increase in bilirubin, jaundice, cholecystitis, cholangitis, eczema, erythema multiforme, gynaecomastia, increase in alkaline phosphatase, INR abnormality, prothrombin level abnormality.
+Rare: Angioedema, QT prolongation, drug induced hepatitis, radiation recall dermatitis, Stevens-Johnson syndrome, rhabdomyolysis, nephrotic syndrome, toxic epidermal necrolysis, leucocytoclastic vasculitis.
 On prescription only.